zslayton/ion-docs/_books/ion-1-1/src/recent_changes.md

 ```
 We now refer to these types as 'encodings' to highlight this distinction.

-This set of types could be easily restored or expanded in a later version of Ion using existing syntax.
+This set of types/encodings could be easily restored or expanded in a later version of Ion using existing syntax.

 ### Result specifications